sergrt/CameraAiDetector/README.md

 - `/previews` - get list of recorded videos with previews
 - `/video_<id>` - get video with `<id>`
 - `/ping` - check app is up and running - report current time and free disk space
+- `/log` - get log tail, useful to check what's going on

 List of videos (and previews) can be filtered by time depth.
 For example, use `/videos 30m` to get list of videos recorded for last 30 minutes.
 Supported suffixes are: `m` (minutes), `h` (hours) and `d` (days).